mesax1/juanpml/src/content/projects/bonded-lp.md

 ## Impact

-Each project documents processed with the AI-powered document processing can save 1-2 days of fulltime employee work.
+Each project's documents processed with the AI-powered document processing system can save 1-2 days of fulltime employee work.

-## Technologies Used

-The project combined advanced RAG with ColPALI, LLMs, and VLLMs to create a system that can inspect documents and accelerate the construction planning phase.